-- providing guarantees and acceptances to non-constituent borrower or / and non-constituent member of a consortium / multiple banking arrangement. - 4.
-For the purpose of credit exposure, bills purchased / discounted / negotiated under LC (where the payment to the beneficiary is not made 'under reserve') will be treated as an exposure on the LC issuing bank and not on the borrower.
+- 8.5 For the purpose of credit exposure, bills purchased / discounted / negotiated under LC (where the payment to the beneficiary is not made 'under reserve') will be treated as an exposure on the LC issuing bank and not on the borrower.
 All clean negotiations as indicated above will be assigned the risk weight as is normally applicable to inter-bank exposures, for capital adequacy purposes.
-In the case of negotiations 'under reserve' the exposure should be treated as on the borrower and risk weight assigned accordingly. - 5.
-While purchasing / discounting / negotiating bills under LCs or otherwise, banks should establish genuineness of underlying transactions / documents. - 6.
-Banks should ensure that blank LC forms are kept in safe custody as in case of security items like blank cheques, demand drafts etc. and verified / balanced on daily basis.
-LC forms should be issued to customers under joint signatures of the bank's authorised officials. - 7.
-The practice of drawing bills of exchange claused 'without recourse' and issuing letters of credit bearing the legend 'without recourse' should be discouraged because such notations deprive the negotiating bank of the right of recourse it has against the drawer under the Negotiable Instruments Act.
-Banks should not, therefore, open LCs and purchase / discount / negotiate bills bearing the 'without recourse' clause. - 8.
-Accommodation bills should not be purchased / discounted / negotiated by banks.
-The underlying trade transactions should be clearly identified and a proper record thereof maintained at the branches conducting the bills business. - 9.
-Banks should be circumspect while discounting bills drawn by front finance companies set up by large industrial groups on other group companies. - 10.
-Bills rediscounts should be restricted to usance bills held by other banks.
-Banks should not rediscount bills earlier discounted by NBFCs except in respect of bills arising from sale of light commercial vehicles and two / three wheelers. - 11.
-Banks may exercise their commercial judgment in discounting of bills of services sector.
+In the case of negotiations 'under reserve' the exposure should be treated as on the borrower and risk weight assigned accordingly. - 8.6 While purchasing / discounting / negotiating bills under LCs or otherwise, banks should establish genuineness of underlying transactions / documents. - 8.7 Banks should ensure that blank LC forms are kept in safe custody as in case of security items like blank cheques, demand drafts etc. and verified / balanced on daily basis.
+LC forms should be issued to customers under joint signatures of the bank's authorised officials. - 8.8 The practice of drawing bills of exchange claused 'without recourse' and issuing letters of credit bearing the legend 'without recourse' should be discouraged because such notations deprive the negotiating bank of the right of recourse it has against the drawer under the Negotiable Instruments Act.
+Banks should not, therefore, open LCs and purchase / discount / negotiate bills bearing the 'without recourse' clause. - 8.9 Accommodation bills should not be purchased / discounted / negotiated by banks.
+The underlying trade transactions should be clearly identified and a proper record thereof maintained at the branches conducting the bills business. - 8.10 Banks should be circumspect while discounting bills drawn by front finance companies set up by large industrial groups on other group companies.

+- 8.11 Bills rediscounts should be restricted to usance bills held by other banks.
+Banks should not rediscount bills earlier discounted by NBFCs except in respect of bills arising from sale of light commercial vehicles and two / three wheelers. - 8.12 Banks may exercise their commercial judgment in discounting of bills of services sector.
 However, while discounting such bills, banks should ensure that actual services are rendered and accommodation bills are not discounted.
 Services sector bills should not be eligible for rediscounting.
-Further, providing finance against discounting of services sector bills may be treated as unsecured advance and therefore, should be within the limits prescribed by Urban Banks Department for sanction of unsecured advances. - 12.
-In order to promote payment discipline which would to a certain extent encourage acceptance of bills, all corporate and other constituent borrowers having turnover above threshold level as fixed by the bank's Board of

-Directors should be mandated to disclose 'aging schedule' of their overdue payables in their periodical returns submitted to banks.

-13. Banks should not enter into Repo transactions using bills discounted / rediscounted as collateral.
+Further, providing finance against discounting of services sector bills may be treated as unsecured advance and therefore, should be within the limits prescribed by Urban Banks Department for sanction of unsecured advances. - 8.13 In order to promote payment discipline which would to a certain extent encourage acceptance of bills, all corporate and other constituent borrowers having turnover above threshold level as fixed by the bank's Board of Directors should be mandated to disclose 'aging schedule' of their overdue payables in their periodical returns submitted to banks. - 8.14 Banks should not enter into Repo transactions using bills discounted / rediscounted as collateral.